visual-framework/design-system/src/components/embl-favicon/README.md

 ## About

+Note: There is no Sass for this component.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `embl-favicon` with this command.